三月 16, 2018

 Written By 劳伦·莫瑞（Lauren Mowery）

 Italian grapes are notoriously difficult to grow successfully in other countries.
 The issue isn’t that they won’t flower and ripen, per se, but that they taste nothing like their Italian counterparts, and usually not for the better.
-Until recently, I had written off California’s attempts, especially for grapes like Sangiovese and Nebbiolo, which seemed to thrive in slightly cooler climes back home.
+Until recently, we had written off California’s attempts, especially for grapes like Sangiovese and Nebbiolo, which seemed to thrive in slightly cooler climes back home.
 American versions were often clunky and overripe, lacking character and finesse.
 However, a recent spate of tastings has definitely changed my mind, proving site, microclimate, and deft handling of fruit make all the difference in the world.
 Here are five winemakers doing great work with Italian grapes.
 These wines just might inspire you to search the California aisle next time you’re shopping for Italy.

 Ryme, Sonoma – www.rymecellars.com